rudderlabs/rudderstack-docs/destinations/aws-personalize.md

 ## **Getting Started**

-In order to enable dumping data to Amazon Personalize, you will first need to add it as a destination to the source from which you are sending event data.
-Once the destination is enabled, events from RudderStack will start to flow to Amazon Personalize.
+In order to enable dumping data to AWS Personalize, you will first need to add it as a destination to the source from which you are sending event data.
+Once the destination is enabled, events from RudderStack will start to flow to AWS Personalize.

-Before configuring your source and destination on the RudderStack app, please check whether the platform you are working on is supported by Amazon Personalize.
+Before configuring your source and destination on the RudderStack app, please check whether the platform you are working on is supported by AWS Personalize.
 Refer to the table below:

 | **Connection Mode** | **Web** | **Mobile** | **Server** |
 | :--- | :--- | :--- | :--- |